VGPU-Community-Drivers/vGPU-Unlock-patcher/README.md

    E.g. P40 to 1080Ti:
    `0x1B38 0x11D9` Tesla P40 to
    `0x1B06 0x120F` 1080Ti
-   the new vcfgclone line in this example:
+   The new vcfgclone line in this example:
    `vcfgclone ${TARGET}/vgpuConfig.xml 0x1B38 0x11D9 0x1B06 0x120F`

 3. Run one of these commands: